Learnable Weight Initialization for Volumetric Medical Image Segmentation: Results and Analysis

 \subsection{Implementation Details}

 We implemented our approach in Pytorch and Monai.
-For fair comparison, we used the same input size and pre-processing steps of UNETR and UNETR++ for our experiments.
-We train all the models using a single A100 40GB GPU and used sliding window approach with overlap of $0.5$ for inference and report the model performance in percentage Dice score (Dice \%).
+For a fair comparison, we used the same input size and pre-processing steps of UNETR and UNETR++ for our experiments.
+We train all the models using a single A100 40GB GPU and use a sliding window approach with an overlap of $0.5$ for inference and report the model performance in percentage Dice score (Dice \%).
 All the results are reported based on single model accuracy without any ensemble or additional data.